 The Margarita Area is located in southern San Luis Obispo and is bound by South Higuera Street, Broad Street, Tank Farm Road, and the ridge of the South Hills.
 Primarily envisioned for residential development with another 68 acres slated for residential and business park uses.
-Proposals for the Margarita area thus far have included mainly single-family homes and multifamily 100% affordable housing projects with portions of open space and pedestrian network advancing.
+Proposals for the Margarita area thus far have included mainly single-family homes with portions of open space and pedestrian network advancing.